Pronghorn

 Pronghorns are one of Yellowstone's seven native ungulates or hoofed animals.

 The pronghorn's eyeballs are the largest of any North American ungulate.
 They are 1.4 inches (36 mm) in diameter.
-The way the eyes are in the skull gives the pronghorn a 300-degree arc of vision without moving its head.
+The positioning of the eyes within the skull allows the pronghorn to have a 300-degree arc of vision without moving its head.
 In contrast, humans have slightly over 210 degrees of vision without moving their heads.
 The pronghorn can see movement up to four miles away.

 Pronghorns can jump fences, but they don't.
 They prefer to slide under them instead.
 Pronghorn fossil records go back 28 million years.
 European settlers didn't start settling the West and building fences until about the 1840s.
-Pronghorns have eons of history where they never had to jump things like fences; they will slide under fences instead.
+Pronghorns have a history of eons, during which they never had to jump over things like fences; instead.
+So they will now slide under them.

 Pronghorn buck walking across Lamar Valley